sdv-dev/SDV/_sources/developer_guides/sdv/metadata.rst.txt

         ...
     }

-If the subtype of the primary key is integer, an optional regular expression can be passed to generate keys that match it:
+If the subtype of the primary key is string, an optional regular expression can be passed to generate keys that match it:

 .. code-block:: python